uidaholib/base-digital-collections-template/pages/about.md

 Additionally, they conducted extensive oral histories from people involved in the wilderness area.

 Much of these curated materials are housed in a research collection at the University of Idaho Special Collections & Archives and are listed in the [Sources Related to the History of the Selway-Bitterroot Wilderness Area finding aid](https://archiveswest.orbiscascade.org/ark:/80444/xv16268/).
+Keep in mind that since most of these resources were collected from other institutions (including as photocopies, images, and transcripts), U of I Spec may not hold the original documents or related materials.

 The original site described the project: